Kvitova claims maiden Prague Open title

-Petra Kvitova came from a set down to clinch her maiden Prague Open title in a 4-6 6-2 6-3 victory over Mihaela Buzarnescu.

-The home favourite had not dropped a set all week in the Czech capital but suffered a collapse of form in Saturday's opener to hand world number 37 Buzarnescu the initiative.
+The home favourite had not dropped a set all week in the Czech capital but suffered a collapse of form in Sunday's (AEST) opener to hand world No.37 Buzarnescu the initiative.

 Having opened up a 4-1 lead, Kvitova lost five successive games as unforced errors crept into her play.